 Want to Apply for the Program?

 Do you plan to use an FHA loan to buy a home?
 If so, we can help you.
 Sammamish Mortgage offers FHA loans for home buyers across Washington State.
-We have served the Pacific Northwest for more than 20 years.
-We are a family-owned and operated lender that offers competitive rates backed by solid customer service.
+We’re a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
+We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria and have been doing so since 1992.
+Please contact us if you have any questions or are ready to apply for a home loan.